Quickstart: Create a load test project

 Open Visual Studio Installer from the Start menu of Windows.
 You can also access it in Visual Studio from the New Project dialog box, or by choosing Tools > Get Tools and Features from the menu bar.

-In the Visual Studio Installer, choose the Individual components tab, and scroll down to the Debugging and testing section.
+In Visual Studio Installer, choose the Individual components tab, and scroll down to the Debugging and testing section.
 Select Web performance and load testing tools.

 Choose the Modify button.